Willian-Sousa/quadratic-equation-calculator/README.md

 5. See the results

 # Dowload
- Go to the release page to dowload the apk.
+ Go to the [Releases](https://github.com/Willian-Sousa/quadratic-equation-calculator/releases/tag/release) page to dowload the apk.